 The Lyric Rep brings in members of Actors’ Equity Association and other professional actors and guest artists to work side by side with advanced theatre students of Utah State University’s Caine College of the Arts.

 The Salt Lake Tribune calls the Lyric Repertory Company "one of the best-kept secrets of Utah's theater scene."
 The Lyric Rep performs in the historic Caine Lyric Theatre in downtown Logan.
-It is headed by Executive Producer Craig Jessop, Artistic Producer Adrianne Moore, and co-artistic directors Dennis Hassan and Richie Call.
+It is headed by Executive Producer Craig Jessop, Artistic Producer Adrianne Moore, and Artistic Director Richie Call.

 About the Caine Lyric Theatre